Reinoptland/joke-app/Plan.md

 ## Building a feature

-- [] define a route, the user can send requests to
+- [x] define a route, the user can send requests to
-- [] we take the input from the `request` that user sent us
+- [x] we take the input from the `request` that user sent us (request.params)
-- [] send a response to the user with a joke
+- [x] send a response to the user with a joke

+## Push our code to github

+- [x] create a repository on github (creating a remote)
+- [x] add a remote repository to our local repository (git remote add git@github....)
+- [] push it to the limit / push it good, real good / push your changes

+## How to restart your server automatically